All About Dots in Eyes & Spots in Eyes (Ophthalmology) »

 |Brushfield Spots||Cotton Wool Spots|

 Dots in Eyes & Spots in Eyes (Ophthalmology) gives you a comprehensive list of all the important dots and spots observed in all structures of the eye; from the anterior-most cornea to the posterior retina.
-This important list of spots and dots in eyes is equally useful for medical students, medical practitioners, paramedics, nurses, and researchers in the field of medicine.
+This important list of spots and dots in the eyes is equally useful for medical students, medical practitioners, paramedics, nurses, and researchers in the field of medicine.

 The list can be a good companion for medical students preparing for any type of entrance exams and university exams.
 Dots in Eyes & Spots in Eyes (Ophthalmology) is a useful nursing guide for those who are participating in USMLE and other academic and professional exams.
 So, without further ado let’s jump into the topic.

 Gunn’s dots are visible reflections of the internal limiting membrane, created by the footplate of the Muller cells.
 Robert Marcus Gunn originally described these reflections in 1918.
 Marcus Gunn used an ophthalmoscope based on a mirror and a solid flame as an illuminating source to observe them.